Condition Indicators for Gear Condition Monitoring

 Computed from Difference Signal

-FM4 — Describes how peaked or flat the difference
+FM4— Describes how peaked or flat the difference signal amplitude is.

-M6A — Describes how peaked or flat the difference
+M6A— Describes how peaked or flat the difference signal amplitude is.

-M8A is normalized by the fourth power of the
+M8Ais normalized by the fourth power of the variance.

 Computed from a Mix of Signals

-such as tooth breakage or heavy wear, in the meshing pattern of a
+FM0identifies major anomalies, such as tooth breakage or heavy wear, in the meshing pattern of a gear.

 Computed from a Set of Residual Signals